Sound-symbolic roots in Talmit

 l-k 'move in a circle'

-léke 'move on a small circle'
+léke 'move in a small circle'

-léoke 'move slowly on a small circle'
+léoke 'move slowly in a small circle'

-lóko 'move on a large circle'
+lóko 'move in a large circle'

-lίuko 'move slowly on a large circle'
+lίuko 'move slowly in a large circle'

 élke